- You are here:

 Wildlife Highlights

 The beautiful Coquerel’s sifaka and the rare mongoose lemur are both possible to see around the entrance gate.
-The Durrell Wildlife Conservation Trust runs a captive breeding program for the endangered ploughare tortoise and Madagascar big-headed turtle.
-Both critically endangered species are bred in the park and released back into the wild.
-Of Ankarafantsika’s 70-plus reptile species, the rhinoceros chameleon (the male has a large bulb-like proboscis) is one star among many.
+The Durrell Wildlife Conservation Trust runs a captive breeding program for the endangered ploughshare tortoise and Madagascar big-headed turtle.
+Both critically endangered species are bred in the park and released into the wild.
+Of Ankarafantsika’s 70-plus reptile species, the rhinoceros chameleon (the male of which has a large, bulb-like proboscis) is one star among many.

 Best Time for Wildlife Viewing